jmeyer2030/Programming/README.md

 # Programming
-These are some of the programs I've written.
+This is a loose collection of some of the programs I have written.
 Languages include Matlab, cpp, python, and Java